 Selling Crystal to The Crystal Lodge (London) Ltd

-Please note we currently hold a very long waiting list system for collections as we have been absolutely inundated with requests from potential sellers!
+We have been absolutely inundated with requests from potential sellers!
 We are not adding to that list right now as it would be unrealistic to do so.
-We receive, on average, 9 enquiries a week from potential sellers, all of whom we are having to turn away at the moment.
+We receive, on average, offers for 8 or 9 large collections a week and several smaller ones, all of whom we are turning away at the moment.

-We have very high stock levels, so our priority is selling!
-We have to be realistic about the amount of stock we hold, and also selective about items we purchase - we need to buy what sells!!
+We have high stock levels, so our priority is selling!
+We have to be realistic about the amount of stock we hold, and need to be very selective about items we purchase - tailoring our buying to what actually sells!!

-Older items such as annual editions and animals, paperweights, candleholders from the 1980s are far slower to sell at this time as many original collectors are choosing to downsize.
+Older items such as annual editions and animals, paperweights, candleholders from the 1980s are far slower to sell at this time as many original collectors are choosing to downsize and these items are flooding the market, yet are not popular with buyers.
 Newer collectors are only seeking more newly retired items, which of course, the original collectors do not have in their collections.
 So, there is a big gap between what we are generally being offered and what our buying clients are looking for.

 Please don't make the mistake that some people do.
 Often we receive e-mails from people who have diligently gone through our website and then send us a list highlighting our attention to those items which are shown as out of stock, expecting that we will jump at the chance to buy them!
 I'm afraid its not that simple.